SouthWest Writers is proud to announce a Call for Submissions

-The 2023 SouthWest Writers Writing Contest opens on Saturday, April 8.
-This year’s contest includes 20 writing categories and two art categories with cash prizes in all and the opportunity to be included in the anthology Woven Pathways.
+The 2024 SouthWest Writers Writing Contest opens on Saturday, June 1, 2024.
+This year’s contest includes 23 writing categories and two art categories with cash prizes in all and the opportunity to be included in the SouthWest Writers Contest Anthology to be published later this year.

-NOTE: At least 5 entries are required for top three prizes to be awarded.
+NOTE: At least 5 entries are required in a category for the top three prizes to be awarded.
 Two prizes will be allowed if there are only 4 entries and only one prize will be given if there are 3 entries.

 Timeline, Fees, & Awards